fl1ger/deleg/draft-dnsop-deleg.md

 DELEG will use the SVCB IANA registry definitions in section 14.3 of {{!RFC9460}}.

 The IANA has assigned a bit in the DNSKEY flags field (see Section 7 of {{!RFC4034}} for the DELEG bit (N).

+EDNS0 {{!RFC6891}} defines 16 bits as extended flags in the OPT record.
+This draft adds the DE bit.

 --- back

 # Legacy Test Results {#Testing}